 At Rush, we believe that both conventional and complementary and alternative medicine can be combined to improve the quality of life for our patients.
 We offer a number of opportunities for patients to explore the use of complementary treatments to treat their Crohn's or ulcerative colitis.
-Learn more about complementary and alternative treatments for IBD.

 The Inflammatory Bowel Disease Program at Rush consists of a multidisciplinary team of specialists, which includes gastroenterologists, nurses, a dietitian, a psychologist, as well as an expert gastrointestinal pathologist and radiologist.
 Additionally, we have two of the top colorectal surgeons in the Chicago as part of our IBD team.
 Visit our IBD clinical team page for more information.

 For Appointments or More Information